 My grandmother made the best candied sweet potatoes and incredible apricot fried pies.
-I think these treats combine the best of both recipes!Angela Eshelman, Phoenix, Arizona
+I think this recipe combines the best of both!—Angela Eshelman, Phoenix, Arizona

 - 6 cups all-purpose flour

 - 2 cups shortening

 - 2 tablespoons white vinegar

 - 1 large sweet potato, peeled and cut into 1-inch cubes